frappe/press/press/www/internal/servers/convert-server-to-database-server.md

 #### Steps

 1. Create a Database Server
- - Use all values from the Server as is.
+ - Use all values from the Server as-is.
  - Set unique **Server ID** (a unique value will be set if not left unset).

  ![Server](/assets/press/images/internal/servers/convert-frappe-to-database/server.png)